inctasoft/simple-log-ts/README.md

 ## Using the template repository

 - Upon creating a repository from the template the CICD pipeline will fail for the `sonarcloud` step
-- You would want to first change contentsof `package.json` adding the name of your package, dependencies, etc.
+- You would want to first
+  - remove other files, change contents of `package.json`, etc.
   - make sure these secrets exists, have access to your repo and are valid:
     - `PAT_TOKEN_GHA_AUTH` the token of the account to setup git for automatic version bumps and mergebacks in dev.
 Needs a `repo` scope
     - `SONAR_TOKEN` - sonar cloud token.
 You will need a https://sonarcloud.io/ account and a corresponding project
     - `NPM_TOKEN` - NPM token (classic).
 You will need a https://www.npmjs.com/ account